 Ever heard the term ADSR thrown around and weren’t sure what it meant?

 ADSR is an incredible music production tool.
-But learning what it is, let alone how to use it, can be a bit daunting.
+But learning what it is, let alone how to use it, can be daunting.

 Today I’m going to teach you what ADSR means and how it can help your songs and mixes.

-By the end of this article, you’ll be able to use ADSR to get better mix separation and clarity.
-You’ll also learn how ADSR can improve your synth sounds!
+By the end of this article, you’ll be able to use ADSR to perfect your synth sounds.
+You’ll also learn how ADSR help you get better mix separation and clarity!

 But if you just want to learn about ADSR specifically, keep reading.